noccu/umamusu-translate/translating.md

 # Sharing

-If you used git; commit your changes (in organized chunks) and make a Pull Request once all done.
+If you used git; commit your changes (in organized chunks preferably) and make a Pull Request once all done.
 If not; upload your new files somewhere and open an Issue.